stockmind/compare-iso/README.md

     ./compare-ubuntu-distro-iso.sh <iso1> <iso2> [extract [first]]

 An "isodiff.txt" file containing the base image diffs will be generated on current directory.
-An "filesystemdiff.txt" file containing the diffs of underlying filesystem of images will be generated on current directory.
+A "filesystemdiff.txt" file containing the diffs of underlying filesystem of images will be generated on current directory.

 Arguments: